bbiyongel/nlp_with_pytorch/reinforcement-learning/characteristic.md

-# Characteristic of NLP's RL
+# Reinforcement Learning on Natural Language Generation

 ## How to Apply